-A. Description
+A. Plan Description

-The District provides a single-employer defined benefit health care plan to eligible retirees.
+The District's defined benefit OPEB plan provides a single-employer defined benefit health care plan to eligible retirees.
 The plan offers medical coverage.
-Medical coverage is administered by BlueCross BlueShield.
+Medical coverage is administered by Blue Cross Blue Shield.
 It is the District's policy to periodically review its medical coverage and to obtain requests for proposals in order to provide the most favorable benefits and premiums for District employees and retirees.
+No assets are acclimated in a trust.

-B. Funding Policy
+B. Benefits Provided